nuxeo-sandbox/nuxeo-labs-user-registration/README.md

 * They fill in the form and submit the request
 * The request info is sent to the Automation Script `javascript.api_UserRegistration_requestAccount`

 It is up to you to decide how the request is handled.
 A typical flow involves creating a document to track the request, running a workflow on that document to track the approval, etc. In particular you will call the `Service.InviteUser` operation to complete the registration request, when ready.
-A Studio Template will be available to help scaffold this flow.
+The "Nuxeo Self Registration" [Studio Template](https://doc.nuxeo.com/n/vOI/) is available to help scaffold this flow.

 ## Automation Script javascript.api_UserRegistration_requestAccount